 The rationale here is simple.
 Because Chromebooks are designed to store everything in the cloud — not on a physical hard drive — they are almost impenetrable to viruses.

 Using a dedicated Chromebook for your finances is a prime example of a concept known in computer security circles as “sandboxing.”

 Sandboxing is the idea of corralling off a part of your computer into a virtual environment (or “sandbox”) where you do all your activity.

-The idea of sandboxing is that when you’re browsing within the virtual sandbox, you are totally walled off from other parts of your computer.
-Anything downloaded from the Internet is isolated to the sandbox.
+The idea is that when you’re browsing within the virtual sandbox, you are totally walled off from other parts of your computer.
+Anything downloaded from the internet is isolated to the sandbox.
 Similarly, any programs you choose to run within the sandbox (such as email programs) have no access to your files, your operating system or any other part of your computer.

 Before exiting the browser or program, you simply delete the contents of the sandbox to destroy any viruses, spyware or keyloggers you may have picked up along the way.